May-Cook/Pi_Keyboard/README.md

 ### Profiles

-The project was meant to allow the user to create and store profiles, and this functionality is implemented... *badly*
+The project was meant to allow the user to create and store profiles and this functionality is implemented... *badly*

 The profiles are stored in text files, named `Profile1.txt`, `Profile2.txt` and so on. each profile contains: